regul8or/tunnel-manager/README.md

 - **Python 3.10+:** Available on Ubuntu 22.04 LTS, modern asyncio support
 - **Virtual environments:** `.venv` directory, not system-wide packages
 - **Standard library first:** Minimize external dependencies where possible

+# Attribution

+This project was built using AI-assisted development with Claude.
+I told it what to build and the AI did a lot of typing.
+Commits with AI contributions are marked appropriately because I'm not going to pretend otherwise.